jeffpk62/speech-to-text-icp/making-requests.md

 During installation of {{site.data.keyword.speechtotextshort}}: Customer Care, you can opt to use a self-signed certificate rather than an SSL certificate that has been validated by a certificate authority.
 If you use a self-signed certificate, you need to configure your client to trust self-signed certificates.
 For example, you can use the `-k` (`--insecure`) option with `curl` commands to bypass the tool's verification of SSL certificates.

 **Note:** Install the version of the `curl` command for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 Install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.

+**Note:** You can also log into your {{site.data.keyword.speechtotextshort}}: Customer Care cluster by using the IBM Cloud Private command-line interface and issue commands from there.
+For more information, see  [Using the IBM Cloud Private command-line interface](/docs/services/speech-to-text-icp/install-config.html#usingCLI).

 ## Making an authenticated WebSocket request
 {: #websocketRequest}